Scope Design System

 Component Setting In Action

-Here’s how the component settings worked in practice: with pre-defined variants and flexible toggles, the system allowed designers to move from wireframe to high-fidelity mockups in minutes.
-Each component was built to balance consistency with creative freedom—offering structure without sacrificing expression.
+Here's how the component settings worked in practice with pre-defined variants and flexible toggles, allowing designers to move from wireframe to high-fidelity mockups in minutes.

 In Total I've Built